-The Sector Plan does not recommend a new public open space on the Property.
-Therefore, the Site Plan will make a contribution in lieu of providing the 3,463 square feet of on-site public open space otherwise required.
-The Planning Board issued Master Plan Interpretation Policy 2024-01 (Attachment E) in March 2024 that established the applicable metrics for calculation of the contribution as follows:
+The Sector Plan does not recommend creating new public open space on the Property.

+Therefore, the Site Plan will contribute funds in lieu of providing the 3,463 square feet of on-site public open space that would be otherwise required.
+The Planning Board issued Master Plan Interpretation Policy 2024-01 (Attachment E) in March 2024 that established the following applicable metrics for calculating contributions: